fmi-lab/up-kn-2022-2023-group-2/Week 03 - Loops/readme.md

 ## Task 15 - Combinations

-You are given a number n.
-Find all the combinations of the numbers 1, 2, 5, 10, 20, 50 and 100 to add up to the number n.
+You are given a positive number n.
+Find all the combinations of the numbers 1, 2 and 5 to add up to the number n.

 ### Example
 | Input | Output |